Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 - Use local storage and cookies

 **Server-side:**
-- Code is executed on the server.
-It includes technologies such as PHP, Python, Ruby, Java, and Node.js
+- Code is executed on the server such as PHP, Python, Ruby, Java, and Node.js
 - Interacts with databases, it is responsible for processing requests, managing user authentication,
 - Code is not visible to users